LJ-9/Friction-Social-Media-Model/README.md

 ```
   @article{Jahn23Friction,
     author = {{Jahn, Laura and Rendsvig, Rasmus~K., and Flammini, Alessandro, and Menczer, Filippo}},
-    title = {{Detecting Coordinated Inauthentic Behavior in Likes on Social Media: Proof of Concept}},
+    title = {{Friction Interventions to Curb the Spread of Misinformation on Social Media}},
     year = {2023},
   }
  ```